imhotepper/vuejs-architecture-features/README.md

 - `feature` - one folder per feature
 - `shared` - will contain shared functionalities
     - `components` - shared components used by multiple features
-    - `services` - shared services used by multiple efatures
+    - `services` - shared services used by multiple features

 ### The `feature` folder structure: